CopperAr/1800_202530_DTC15/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Gaocheng Chen** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
+Fun fact: 1111111.
+- **David Lukac** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+Fun fact: Has a collection of over 50 houseplants.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+- **Fara Halterman** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.
 ---